-Webinar: Companies are forced to choose sustainable procurement
+Webinar: Companies choose sustainable procurement

 More and more companies practice sustainable procurement, says Bart Vos, NEVI professor of Purchasing Management at Tilburg University.
 Most of the times companies are forced by law or by their customers.
 ‘An example is the news about some Dutch clothing companies who were criticized by minister Ploumen, because they didn’t sign the agreement by the clothing branch for better working circumstances in Bangladesh.’

 Why should sustainable procurement be a topic for companies?